evertonstrack/evertonstrack/README.md

 ## 📫 Find me around the web
-- Writing about front-end on [evertonstrack.dev](https://evertonstrack.dev) (in Brazilian Portuguese / English version is coming soon)
+- Writing about front-end on [evertonstrack.dev](https://evertonstrack.dev) (in Brazilian Portuguese)
 - Talking about front-end, life, universe and everything on [Twitter](https://twitter.com/evertonstrack)

 ---